 Temporary modifications may also be awarded if a paying party’s financial situation is expected to change for the better.
 Through a temporary modification, they may be able to reduce their alimony payments for a period of months until their capacity to pay in full is restored.

 Alimony is an important divorce topic in Arizona.
-To better understand how it may impact the outcome of a martial dissolution, our readers may want to get more information about their options and rights.
+To better understand how it may impact the outcome of a martial dissolution, our readers may want to contact our Chandler divorce attorneys today.